狐火

 - Prayer

-APPEARANCE: These mysterious lights float through the dark night air.
-They glow with a red or orange hue.
-Their size matches that of a paper lantern.
-Kitsunebi appear in large numbers, lining up across the landscape.
-The lights flicker and vanish when humans approach them.
+APPEARANCE: These mysterious lights float through the dark air.
+They glow with a red or orange hue, and some reports note blue-green flames.
+Each orb matches the brightness of a paper lantern.
+Kitsunebi appear in long chains that line up across the landscape.
+The orbs hover less than a meter above the ground.
+The flames flicker and vanish whenever a human comes too close.

 INTERACTIONS: Humans see them from a distance in rural areas.
-They are mostly harmless but can cause people to get lost.
-Farmers use the number of lights to predict the year's harvest.
+The orbs remain mostly harmless but can cause people to get lost on familiar paths.
+Farmers count the lights and read their color to predict the year's rice harvest.
+Travelers ward off the illusion with sacred prayers or by keeping near running water.

 Special Abilities